nixworks/public/news/2011/12/30/README.md

 ##### McDonald's restaurants
 ### [The stock for McDonald's rose 31 percent in 2011, the largest gain in the Dow Jones Industrial Average, while Bank of America fell 59 percent, the largest loss in the Dow Jones. ](/news/2011/12/30/the-stock-for-mcdonald-s-rose-31-percent-in-2011-the-largest-gain-in-the-dow-jones-industrial-average-while-bank-of-america-fell-59-percen.md)
-_Context: Bank of America, Dow Jones Industrial Average, McDonald's restaurants_
+_Context: McDonald's restaurants, Bank of America, Dow Jones Industrial Average_

 ##### Canadian Auto Workers
 ### [Members of the Canadian Auto Workers vote in favour of a strike at Caterpillar Inc's locomotive manufacturing plant in London, Ontario. ](/news/2011/12/30/members-of-the-canadian-auto-workers-vote-in-favour-of-a-strike-at-caterpillar-inc-s-locomotive-manufacturing-plant-in-london-ontario.md)